 Several years of experience

-SRM has had several years to optimize their products with valuable experience from top riders and scientists who have used SRM as power meter.
-As I have mentioned earlier, one of the best ways to learn more about power meters (or heart rate monitors for instance) is to spend several hours on the roads with the power meter mounted.
-The more data you can accumulate, the better picture you will get of your performance and what a power meter can do for you.
+SRM has had several years to optimize their products with valuable experience from top riders and scientists who have used SRM as a power meter.
+As I have mentioned earlier, one of the best ways to learn more about power meters (or heart rate monitors, for instance) is to spend several hours on the roads with the power meter mounted.
+The more data you accumulate, the better picture you will get of your performance and what a power meter can do for you.
 Reading about training principles and basic exercise physiology will naturally help on your learning curve, but don’t underestimate the value of practical experience.

 SRM has a considerable advantage against the new generation of power meters like PowerTap.
 These cranks are reasonable, comparable with stiffness from the best cranks on the market (though they are slightly heavier).
 A crank is a part of the bike, so there is no problem when you, e.g. want to put on your new carbon wheels for a particular race.
 The SRM is still there and works properly.